hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 ## Version 5.3.6 Features
 ### Easy to fall for.
 Improved noise analysis.
 More clarity, more control.
 - Adjustable noise threshold for more precise detection
 - Color-coded noise pixels by confidence for clearer visualization

+## Version 5.4.4 Features
+### Push it further.
+This update introduces a new panel minimization system and improves overall functionality and UI design:

+- Added panel minimization with centered layout and automatic arrangement
+-  Profile and Advanced panels now support minimization
+-  Noise Scan and Noise Pixels panels now support minimization
+- Improved minimized panel behavior (syncs with Tools panel expand/collapse)
+- Refined UI details and overall interaction experience

+Bug Fixes:

+- Fixed an issue with oversized copy button
+- Fixed excessive height in noise panels
+- Fixed incorrect text color in some noise panels
+- Fixed reset button not being disabled when minimized panels are active

 ## Acknowledgements